Colombia's FARC rebels end ceasefire

 "With pain in my heart, we have to admit that we return to the stage of war that nobody in this country (Colombia) wants," FARC lead negotiator Ivan Marquez told reporters before going into the latest session of the talks aimed at ending Colombia's long, bloody conflict.

-"The fact is that the number of operations carried out by the group decreased significantly, the number of police and soldiers killed or injured decreased ...
-The conclusion is that there was a relative compliance with the ceasefire," Colombian President Juan Manuel Santos said late on Sunday.
+Colombian President Juan Manuel Santos rejected the ceasefire from the beginning, saying the government would maintain the military pressure to keep FARC at the negotiating table.

-Santos said the FARC was involved in some violence during the ceasefire, but it was hard to tell whether the guerrillas were defending themselves or attacking.
+Colombian officials have called the ceasefire a sham to gain international favour and accused the rebels of continuing their attacks.

 Government forces have continued to attack and kill the rebels in their remote strongholds in the jungles and mountains of Colombia.
-Santos, who had rejected the ceasefire from the beginning, said the rebels may be planning a new offensive.
+They say the rebels may be planning a new offensive.

 LONG-RUNNING INSURGENCY